 That’s 25 years without significant relief and 4 physicians who had gotten the diagnosis wrong!

-One in ten people from the study knew they had migraines, but thought they had sinus headaches in addition.
-In reality they actually suffered two different types of migraines, one with sinus symptoms and one without, Dr Eross noted.
+One in ten people from the study knew they had migraine, but thought they had sinus headaches in addition.
+In reality they actually suffered two different types of migraine, one with sinus symptoms and one without, Dr. Eross noted.

 “Much of the pain or pressure is in the face, on both sides, so it doesn’t occur to them that this might be a migraine.” – Dr Eross